philcryer/fak3r.com/content/post/2024-01-09-fixing-ssh-issues-in-windows.md

 		<figcaption>SSH and Windows, do we really have to?
 Well for work... yes. :sigh:</figcaption>
 	</figure>
 </div>

-I've worked with [OpenSSH](https://www.openssh.com/) and [posted about](https://duckduckgo.com/?q=openssh+site%3Afak3r.com) my experiences with it for about as long as I've been learning Linux, so easily 20+ years.
-It's an amazingly powerful tool that I still use everyday at on personal and work servers - and as with everything that ubiquitous and powerful, there's always more to learn.
+I've worked with [OpenSSH](https://www.openssh.com/) and [posted about my experiences with it](https://duckduckgo.com/?q=openssh+site%3Afak3r.com) for as long as I've been learning [Linux](https://www.linux.org/), so easily 20+ years.
+It's an amazingly powerful tool that I still use everyday on personal (all Linux/BSD) and work servers (Windows laptops and workstations, and Linux hosts) - and as with everything that ubiquitous and powerful, there's always more to learn.
 And okay, break... which is a huge part of how I learn.

 ## The issue